maxfischer2781/bootpeg/docs/source/peg_precedence.rst

     Use choice ordering for precedence, and
     left-/right-recursion for left-/right-associativity.

-.. [#pika] This use of left-recursion is only possible with left-recursive PEG parsers,
+.. [#pika] This use of left-recursion is only possible with left-recursive PEG parsers.
-           like `bootpeg`'s :term:`Pika Parser`.
+           The behaviour described here is known as "bounded recursion".
            Regular PEG parsers do not support such grammars/rules and require rewriting.